-This requires all HMOs to be free from serious hazards.
-This includes having appropriate fire safety measures, adequate space, suitable and sufficient amenities, appropriate heating and a good standard of repair.
-It also requires HMOs to be managed effectively and for some to be licensed.
+This requires all HMOs to be free from serious hazards and managed properly.
+This includes having appropriate fire safety measures, adequate space, suitable and sufficient amenities, appropriate heating and a good standard of repair, decoration, cleanliness and tenancy management.
+It also requires for some HMO's to be licensed.